jutaz/dnode-tarantula/README.md

 }
 ```

-After creation in api object add '$' object with 2 methods: 'proxy' and 'ids'.
-This methods availible in all Fly-s remote.
+Api has `$` object, which is reserved for internal stuff.

 ### api.$.proxy(String nodeId, String methodname, [arguments...])

-Call method with 'methodname' from Fly with id = 'nodeId'.
+Call method with 'methodname' from Client with id = 'nodeId'.

 ### api.$.ids(Function callback)

-Return Array of all Id connected to Spider
+Return Array of all Client ID`s connected to Server

 ### server.broadcast(String methodname, [arguments...])

-Broad cast call 'methodname' on all Fly and pass to each arguments
+Broadcast call 'methodname' on all Clients and pass to each arguments

 ### server.ids()